 From record-breaking heat and a historic hurricane to heavy rain, flooding, and early frosts, the month delivered the full spectrum of seasonal change.

 Even as the calendar turned deeper into fall, summer made a few surprise comebacks.
 Temperatures climbed well above average across much of the country, with several Tempest stations logging highs that rivaled late-season heat records.
 For many, it felt like the season just couldn’t quite let go of summer.
+The highest recorded temperature for the month of October by a Tempest station in North America was 106.88 degrees Fahrenheit, which came from a remotely located station in California.

 By late October, though, cooler air started winning the battle.
 The Tempest Network recorded the first widespread frosts and freezing mornings of the season, a sure sign that winter’s edge was creeping closer.
 In just a matter of days, mild afternoons gave way to breath-visible mornings and crisp, clear nights.
+The coldest temperature recorded by a Tempest station in North America came from a station in Healy, Alaska at -7.6F.

 Want to be featured next?
 Tag us or use the hashtag #Tempestwx